-This article explains how to change your VAT Flat Rate Scheme details in the middle of a VAT quarter if you file traditional VAT returns
+This article explains how to change your VAT Flat Rate Scheme details if you want the change to take effect mid-way through a VAT quarter.

 Before you get started

 If you run a hospitality or tourism business and need to make a change to your VAT Flat Rate Scheme details that's dated between 15th July 2020 and 31st March 2022, please contact FreeAgent's support team instead of following the steps outlined below.

 How to change your details mid-way through a VAT quarter

 You may need to make changes to your VAT Flat Rate Scheme status because you are moving from one scheme to another (e.g. if you are moving from a trade scheme to the limited cost trader percentage of 16.5%) or because you are switching from the VAT Flat Rate Scheme to the standard VAT scheme or vice versa.

 1. Navigate to the relevant VAT return